Detecting change in Himachal Pradesh's Snow Cover using Remote Sensing

 The Cryosphere constitutes everything on the earth's surface that is frozen be it glaciers, sea ice, polar caps or snow.
 While invariably nothing grows on the cryosphere because of inhospitable temperatures, these regions are of vital importance as they help maintain the earth's climate by reflecting away solar radiation.
 Reduction in ice composition in the polar regions is often treated as a leading indicator of widespread global warming.
 Mapping the cryosphere and monitoring its changes is therefore, a routine activity undertaken by scientists working in the earth observation sector.

-The topic of study for this article is the extent of snow cover in Himachal Pradesh.
+The topic of study for this article is to map the extent of snow cover in Himachal Pradesh over several time periods.
 Just last month, the findings of the government study conducted by The Centre on Climate Change of the Himachal Pradesh Council for Science Technology and Environment (HIMCOSTE) and the Space Applications Centre, Ahmedabad were published in the news, the headline being - Snow cover in Himachal Pradesh reduced by 18% between October 2020 and May 2021.

 (Much thanks to RUS Copernicus for the training provided to perform this analysis)

 Monitoring snow cover is crucial because melting snow is the primary source of water for some of the major rivers of India.
 Himachal Pradesh's snow cover, in particular, is the source of water for Beas, Chenab, Ravi and Sutlej and Yamuna river basins.
 A reduction in snowfall would result in lesser snow cover which would eventually lead to lesser melting and limited water flow into these life-sustaining rivers.